5 Best Options For A Loan To Flip A House (Pros & Cons)

 Cons

-- The borrower has to offer his/her home as collateral
+• The borrower has to offer their home as collateral

 5. Home Equity Line Of Credit